 In the past, this may have meant a follow-up call or two, and then the company moved on.
 However, as the B2B customer experience evolved, a single phone call is no longer good enough.
 Now, companies have entire “customer success” teams that focus solely on ensuring the customer is happy and remains that way.

 Are you new to the concept of customer success or still building your team?
-Here’s what you need to know about B2B customer success to beat your competition:
+Here’s what you need to know about why B2B customer success is important to beat your competition:

 Customer success is NOT an extension of customer support – While their names may be similar, the roles of customer success and customer support are quite different.
 A support team is there when a customer has a problem with your offering or solution and is fully equipped to resolve that issue.
 Sure, if a customer brings a mission critical problem to a success specialist they’ll help, but it’s not their everyday expertise.
 To put it simply, customer support is the department that spends most of their day working directly on resolving issues.
 That’s not the purpose of a customer success team.